Table of Contents Show

 Once believed to be ruins of Mexican origin, this site is a relic of native Southwest tribes dated from the 12th century.

-The historical site of New Mexico National Park has been designated the status of UNESCO World Heritage Site.
+The historical site has been designated the status of UNESCO World Heritage Site.
 This place allows you to discover the ancestral Puebloan House and reconstructed Kiva.

 Native descendants of the Pueblo people describe this site as one of the parts of the ancient migrations of their ancestors.
 The Kiva is a ritualistic and social gathering place used by these ancient inhabitants.